Share

 While Oracle receives substantial revenue from legacy on-premise ERP products such as Oracle E-Business Suite, PeopleSoft, and JD Edwards, the major focus of Oracle sales and marketing is spent promoting its “born in the cloud” ERP portfolio, including NetSuite, the #1 selling cloud-based ERP for the SMB/ MME marketplace.

-Oracle Cloud-based ERP Products:
+Oracle Cloud-based ERP Applications:

 Oracle Fusion Cloud ERP